lenchv/hive-driver/README.md

 *NOTICE*

-e2e tests use dockerized Hive instances, for more details see: [.docker](.docker/)
+e2e tests use dockerized Hive instance, for more details see: [.docker](.docker/)

 ## Contributing